bueltge/wordpress-multisite-enhancements/readme.txt

 So please be patient with me and let me know of typos or grammatical parts.
 Thanks

 == Changelog ==
+= 1.2.1 () =
+* Bugfix: Correction for the site icon topic.
+The functions "has_site_icon" and "get_site_icon_url" aren't compatible with multisites.
+Icon only displayed when on that blog, in network or other blog the WP logo showed.

 = 1.2.0 (2015-09-03) =
 * Add support for Favicon feature `wp_site_icon` since WP 4.3, probs [JoryHogeveen](https://github.com/JoryHogeveen)
 * Add status label to each site in the admin bar, probs JoryHogeveen